 The first topic explored on Project Insights involves experiences with the Corona Virus: If the Coronavirus could speak to you… what would it say?
 What would You say to it?
 What gift could Coronavirus offer you / the world?
 There are 12 different themes that are dear to my heart around which I will invite you to share your stories.
 These themes include: Regretting not doing the right thing; Looking at death straight in the eye; On being sane in an insane place.
 I hope you will join me.Previous Next

-My view of the coronavirus was met by strong, even aggressive, responses from friends and community members in the US and elsewhere.
+My view of the coronavirus (in mid-2020) was met by strong, even aggressive, responses from friends and community members in the US and elsewhere.
 The reality surrounding Covid-19 clearly touched a nerve worldwide.
 The anthropologist in me has found people’s responses to the corona virus fascinating.
 On a personal level, however, I have found myself often quite isolated in my point of view.
 Sometimes even downright lonely.

-It is intriguing to me that the whole world appears to have been relating to the coronavirus and the responses to it with such uniformity across cultures, languages and generations: the virus appearing as a threat, an invisible, deadly and ferocious invader that needs to be stopped through the use of masks, social distancing, shelter-in-place etc.
+It is intriguing to me that the whole world appears to have been relating to the coronavirus and the responses to it with such uniformity across cultures, languages and generations: the virus appearing as a threat, an invisible, deadly and ferocious invader that needs to be stopped through the use of vaccines, masks, social distancing, shelter-in-place etc.

 One of the basic facts related to Covid 19 that to my amazement has not been prominently presented is that while generally speaking the coronavirus mostly kills medically vulnerable people, on the whole, it is deadly to medically frail elderly people.
 Modern day western culture holds a problematic attitude toward death and dying.
 It is perceived as a failure that should be avoided at all costs.
 Literally.
 Sadly, most old people in the US and other western nations die in hospitals or senior homes after the medical “industry” ferociously fought to prolong their life by all available means, without improving the quality of their life.
 And all this while profiting greatly.